(Disclosure: Some of the links below may be affiliate links)

-Since Sequence of Returns Risks are reducing your chances of success, you can increase your chances of success by withdrawing less money.
+Since the Sequence of Returns Risk reduces your chances of success, you can increase your chances of success by withdrawing less money.

 If a sequence of returns can ruin your retirement with a 4% withdrawal rate, you could use a 3.5% withdrawal rate instead.
 Using a lower withdrawal rate would significantly increase your chances of success.